OpenID Connect 1.0

 This is the default scope for OpenID Connect 1.0.
 This field is forced on every client by the configuration validation that Authelia does.

-Important Note: The subject identifiers or sub Claim has been changed to a RFC4122 UUID V4 to identify the individual user as per the Subject Identifier Types section of the OpenID Connect 1.0 specification.
-Please use the preferred_username Claim instead.
+In addition, the sub Claim utilizes a RFC4122 UUID V4 to identify the individual user as per the Subject Identifier Types section of the OpenID Connect 1.0 specification.

 Claim JWT Type Authelia Attribute Description